integralfx/MemTestHelper/DDR4 OC Guide.md

 ## Primary, Secondary and Tertiary Timings
 * [Intel](https://i.imgur.com/hcKDkCc.png)
 * [AMD](https://i.imgur.com/Ie4LVtI.png)
-* RAM timings are split into 3 categories: primary, secondary and tertiary.
+* RAM timings are split into 3 categories: primary, secondary, and tertiary.
 These are indicated by 'P', 'S', and 'T' respectively.
   * Primary and secondary timings affect latency and bandwidth.
   * Tertiary timings affect bandwidth.
     * The exception to this is tREFI/tREF which affects latency and bandwidth, though it isn't modifiable on AMD.

 # Expectations/Limitations
-* This section goes through 3 components that may influence your overclocking experience: ICs, motherboard and IMC.
+* This section goes through 3 components that may influence your overclocking experience: ICs, motherboard, and IMC.

 ## Motherboard
 * Motherboards with 2 DIMM slots will be able to achieve the highest frequencies.